Planning a destination wedding can be the best decision you ever make…

 - Skimp on photography

 When it’s all said and done, your photos will capture the memories in a way nothing else can.
 Pictures will be the only thing you have to forever remember the day by.
 Do you want to look back at photos and reminisce about how beautiful and amazing your destination wedding was, how much fun your family and friends where having, how much love was in the air?
 Or do you want to look back and regret not having the best pictures you could possibly afford.
 When planning a destination wedding, you should find other ways to cut corners but make your photographer a priority or you will regret it.
+Check out my 3 part series on destination wedding photographers and photography tips.

 - Ship anything important